It is my life’s goal to help people suffering from Post-Traumatic Stress Disorder

 The Nalmefene Pilot Study

 Between 1988-1990, I administered the opioid antagonist nalmefene to Vietnam combat veterans and one WWII veteran, all of whom were diagnosed with PTSD.
 The eight veterans who went to the highest dose of 200 milligrams twice a day reported that all of their symptoms of PTSD significantly improved or went into remission.
 My original hypothesis was that the drug would reverse the numbing response.
-The fact that all symptoms of PTSD (including nightmares, flashbacks, intrusive thoughts, hyper-arousal, startle response, numbing response, avoidance, irritability and anger) were remitted or significantly reduced led me to believe that the endogenous opioid system modulates the expression of traumatic symptoms.
+The fact that all symptoms of PTSD (including nightmares, flashbacks, intrusive thoughts, hyperarousal, startle response, emotional numbing, avoidance, irritability, anger, and dissociative symptoms, including amnesia) were remitted or significantly reduced led me to believe that the endogenous opioid system modulates the expression of traumatic symptoms.
 I believe one important way the endogenous opioid system does this is through specifically stimulating the kappa opioid receptor system.
 Stimulation of the kappa opioid receptors has been identified in experimental literature as being associated with inducing dysphoric mood states.
 This same receptor system is also associated with problems relating to stress, trauma and addictions.
 By contrast, the mu opioid receptor system is associated with pleasure and reward.
 I firmly believe the dysphoric mood state associated with stimulation of the kappa opioid receptor system is associated with the experience of being numb.

 At higher doses of nalmefene (100 milligrams twice a day and above), the veterans felt increasingly more emotionally stable, self-confident, and were able to spontaneously discuss their combat experiences without any psychophysiological distress.
 They no longer felt as vulnerable as they did at doses below 100 mg twice a day.

-It is my hope that more studies will be initiated with nalmefene for the treatment of PTSD using standardized measures of PTSD, including the GVS© and R-GNS©.
+It is my hope that more studies will be initiated with nalmefene for the treatment of PTSD using standardized measures of PTSD, including the Glover Vulnerabilty Scale (GCS)© and the revised Glover Numbling Scale (GNS-R)©.

 The Asbury Park Press article, “Prescription for emotions running out,” was published after the study ended and veterans were hanging on to the remaining amount of nalmefene they still had.
 It relays their positive experinces while taking the drug.
 In an Israel National News article, “How a Jewish Vietnam war vet overcame his PTSD,”combat Vietnam Veteran Mike Winnick reveals how he continued to receive benefits from nalmefene for twenty-three years after the drug study ended.